benjamintownsend02/Word-Guess-Game/README.md

 # Word-Guess-Game
 A space-themed game of hangman.
-This project is a simple game of hangman that generates words from a space-themed list for a player to guess.
+This project is a simple game that generates words from a space-themed list for a player to guess.

 Version: 1.0